happycamper1129/jwtExpress/README.md

 ## Usage

-The JWT authentication middleware authenticates callers using a JWT.
+The JWT authentication middleware authenticates callers using a JWT token.
 If the token is valid, `req.user` will be set with the JSON object decoded to be used by later middleware for authorization and access control.

 For example,